 length shall indicate the number of bytes in the Security Data Stream Packet following the RTP/UDP/IP header structure.
-Up to 65,535 Bytes can be indicated.
+Up to 65,535 bytes can be indicated.

 version_major, in conjunction with version_minor, shall indicate the version of the protocol used to construct the Security Data Stream Packet.
 Increments in the value of version_major are intended to indicate changes in the structure that are not fully compatible with lower-ordered version_major values.
 The value of version_major can range from 0 through 15.
 Security Data Stream Packets constructed according to this version of this standard shall have the value of version_major set to 0.